 Networking with the right kind of people will get you the necessary connections that you need to strengthen your brand.
 Remember, your brand is the perception people have of you.

-Building a network will not only promote this brand, it will also enhance your professional growth, and open new doors for new opportunities.
+Building a network will not only promote this brand, but it will also enhance your professional growth, and open new doors for new opportunities.

 You must also make your readers loyal to your brand.
 All you need to do is establish real relationships with your readers through blog posts, email newsletters, and social media channels.